“Can You Crush a Radical?”

-This walk from the Castle to Holyrood will explore Thomas Muir’s time in
+This walk from the top of the Royal Mile to Holyrood will explore Thomas

-Edinburgh while giving a nod to the forces of conservatism ranged against
+Muir’s time in Edinburgh while giving a nod to the forces of conservatism

-him.
-This cautious rebel who called for reform of the corrupt Westminster
+ranged against him.
+This cautious rebel who called for reform of the corrupt

-political system was tried for sedition in 1793 and transported to Botany
+Westminster political system was tried for sedition in 1793 and transported

 We shall visit the site of his 1792 Convention of Societies of Friends of the

 People and then Parliament Hall where he was tried for sedition (and

 where his opponents are commemorated).
 We shall continue to the

 Political Martyrs’ Monument in Calton cemetery erected to commemorate

 Muir and his colleagues before we finish at the Scottish Parliament where